 Whether using this healthier teriyaki sauce as a marinade or as a sauce, you will discover so many delicious uses for this simple sauce.

-- Try mixing into noodles, like this yummy lo mein (a delicious recipe from my friend, Michaela of An Affair from the Heart).
+- Try mixing into noodles, like this yummy lo mein

 How to make your own Chicken Teriyaki bowl!
 Customize to your liking, here’s how we make them.

-- Steam white or brown rice and place portion in bottom of bowl
+- Steam white or brown rice and place portion in bottom of bowl.

 - Add grilled chicken or fish (even better if marinated in the teriyaki marinade)